Ariel W/NG 350: Development

 Although the French military immediately placed orders for the W/NG, the British War Office rated it as "fair – for use only in emergency purposes".
 Following the loss of equipment resulting from the evacuation of Dunkirk in May 1940 the "emergency purposes" became necessary, and Ariel turned over as many motorcycles as possible to the war effort, including converted civilian machines – many of which still carried an Ariel badge painted over with green or sand paint.
 VH & VG (500 OHV singles), NH & NG (350 OHV singles), and even the VB (598 cc SV single) models were put into military service, although most were used for training and civil defence.
 The British Army, Royal Air Force, Admiralty, Ministry of Agriculture and Women's Land Army all used Ariel W/NG 350s.

 Production

 W/NG 350 cc motorcycles were supplied from 1940 to 1945 and featured dual triangular tool boxes, pannier frames for bags, rear carrying racks and headlamp masks.
 Rubber items were impossible to source from 1942 because of a shortage of rubber, therefore handgrips were made from canvas and footrests from steel.
 As the war progressed, aluminium also became scarce and pressed steel was used for the primary chaincase and timing covers.

+From an order of 2,000, a few hundreds were delivered in June 1940 to the French Army, many being captured by the Wehrmacht.